-Ans.
-Geography as a discipline is concerned with three sets of questions:

-- 1. What?
-Some questions are concerned with the identification of the patterns of natural and cultural features as found over the surface of the earth.
-These are the questions about "what"? - 2.
-Where?
-Second type of questions is related to the distribution of the natural and human/ cultural features over the surface of the earth.
-These are the questions about where? - 3.
-Why?
-The third question is related to the explanation or the causal relationships between features and the processes and phenomena. - Q.2.
+- Q.1.
+Geography is the Art and science of describing the Earth Justify. - Ans.
+Geography as a discipline is concerned with three sets of questions:- - 1. some questions are concerned with the identification of the patterns of natural and cultural features as found over the surface of the earth.
+These are the questions about what? - where? few questions are related to the distribution, of the natural and human features over the Surface of the earth.
+These are questions about where.

+But these two questions do not make geography a scientific discipline It is the third question, which is related to the explanation of the casual relationships between features and the processes that makes geography a scientific subject.
+Thus geography is both art and science of studying earth.

+Q.2.
 Explain different branches of Physical geography.